microsoft/mu/docs/How/contributing.md

-# Overview
+# How to contribute

+There are three common ways to contribute.

+1. Participate in discussions using GitHub issues.
+1. Contribute code by opening a GitHub Pull Request
+1. Contribute documentation by opening a GitHub Pull Request.

+## Contributor License Agreement (CLA)
 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+Most (code and documentation) contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-One of the easiest ways to contribute is to participate in discussions on issues.
-You can also contribute by submitting pull requests with code changes.

 ## General feedback and discussions?
 Please start a discussion on the [Project Mu repo issue tracker](https://github.com/Microsoft/mu/issues).